-We score the EBRD's capital adequacy at "baa1", which balances the Bank's moderate leverage against a stable but relatively low development asset quality and comparatively weak and volatile asset performance.
+We score the EBRD's capital adequacy at "baa1", which balances the Bank's moderate leverage against a stable but relatively low development asset credit quality and comparatively weak and volatile asset performance.

-Moderate leverage helped by high level of paid-in capital and retained earnings, supported by prudent capital management...
+Moderate leverage based on high level of paid-in capital and retained earnings and supported by prudent capital management...

 The EBRD has a high level of paid-in capital of €6.2 billion, augmented by significant retained earnings and reserves of €14.1 billion accumulated up to 2021, which provides the bank with a large cushion to absorb losses.
-Despite a substantial loss in 2022, the EBRD's leverage - defined as development-related assets and treasury assets rated A3 or lower in relation to useable equity - remained moderate at around 210% last year, slightly higher than the ratio of 193% in 2021 but very similar to its leverage in 2020.
+Despite a substantial loss in 2022, the EBRD's leverage - defined as development-related assets and treasury assets rated A3 or lower in relation to useable equity - remained moderate at around 210% last year, somewhat higher than the ratio of 193% in 2021 but very similar to its leverage in 2020.
 This compares to a median leverage ratio of 255% at Aaa-rated MDBs.
 The leverage score of "a1" incorporates a one-notch uplift for EBRD's good profitability.

 The high capital level provides a solid buffer against the higher credit risks from its private sector focus and its sizeable equity investments which are prone to volatility in mark-to-market valuations.
 The EBRD also operates with a range of prudential limits, including a maximum gearing ratio of 92% of operating assets and limits to risk-weighted economic capital usage, also set at 90% of available economic capital.
 Actual capital usage has historically been materially lower than the thresholds.
-The statutory capital utilisation was 82% at September 2022, slightly higher than the 80% level of the previous two years and comfortably below the ceiling.
-The bank's current 2023-25 Strategy Implementation Plan (SIP) expects the ratio to rise marginally to 83% by the end of 2025.
-As of September 2022, economic capital utilisation stood at 68%, broadly similar to the previous three years but lower than in prior years when the ratio was generally at or above 70%.
+The statutory capital utilisation was 83% in 2022, higher than the 79% level of the previous two years but comfortably below the ceiling.
+The bank's current 2023-25 Strategy Implementation Plan (SIP) expects the ratio to remain at 83% by the end of 2025.
+Economic capital utilisation stood at 65% in 2022, broadly similar to the previous three years but lower than in prior years when the ratio was generally at or above 70%.
 The ratio is expected to decrease to 60% by the end of 2025, as per the current SIP.

+Exhibit 3

-Exhibit 3 Capital utilisation is well within the 92% statutory capital limit...
+Capital utilisation is well within the 92% statutory capital limit...

 Statutory capital base in EUR billion and capital utilisation in %...

-Additional buffer of 2% was introduced for 2021 onward Source: EBRD, Moody's Investors Service
+Additional buffer of 2% was introduced for 2021 onward Sources: EBRD.
+Moody's Investors Service